 I have written extensively about this subject and will continue to do so as it is a booming business right now.
-The main reason behind this trend being that Americans are worried of what their financial future might hold and thus wish to diversify their citizenship options.
+The main reason behind this trend is that Americans are worried about what their financial future might hold and thus wish to diversify their citizenship options.
 But, there are those who will take advantage of the situation with fake citizenship by investment programs.

 Donald Trump’s presidency has a number of Americans terrified of what is next and whether they should spend their remaining years in whatever country he leaves behind after his presidency ends.
 And this is true no matter your political bent… be you for or against, there is a great battle brewing.

 For this reason, Americans are choosing to retire overseas.
 In just about every country on earth, you will see a community of American retirees and expats calling a foreign country home.
 I do not expect this to slow down one bit.

 American retirees are not the only ones who see foreign territories as an alternative to whatever is happening in the United States.
 American investments into foreign territories have grown substantially in the last decade.